spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 <Tabs.TabPane tab="Custom OIDC Setup" key="Custom OIDC Setup">

 Follow these steps to configure a third-party OIDC IDP.
-You can apply these steps to all the public cloud providers except [Azure-AKS](/clusters/public-cloud/azure/aks/#configureanazureactivedirectory) and Amazon [EKS](/integrations/oidc-eks/) clusters.
+You can apply these steps to all the public cloud providers except Azure AKS and Amazon EKS clusters.
 Azure AKS and Amazon EKS require different configurations.
+AKS requires you to use Azure AAD to enable OIDC integration.
+Refer to [Azure-AKS](/clusters/public-cloud/azure/aks/#configureanazureactivedirectory) to learn more.
+Click the **Amazon EKS** tab for steps to configure OIDC for EKS clusters.

 <br />